Yandex Cloud

 Prepare the source clusterPrepare the source cluster

-1. If you created the infrastructure manually, you must now prepare your source cluster.
+1. If you created the infrastructure manually, set up your source cluster.

 2. Connect to the Managed Service for MySQL® source cluster.